Parotta (Layered Paratha)

 18. Then, work with hands from both sides and push inwards, working from top to bottom as you do so, till the strips come together in the centre like a rope.

-21. Set aside, and repeat with remaining balls of dough steps 17-20.
+21. Set aside, and repeat with the remaining balls of dough steps 17-20.

-23. After the 30 minutes resting period, place each disk on the oiled work surface again and using a rolling pin, apply gentle force only, to roll out again.
+23. After the 30-minute resting period, place each disk on the oiled work surface again and, using a rolling pin, apply gentle force only to roll out again.
 Do not use excessive force while rolling out here, because that will cause the layers to be sealed together.
-Applying gentle force, allows the layers to separate after cooking.
+Applying gentle force allows the layers to separate after cooking.

-24. The disks should roll out really easily, into relatively large-sized parotta.
+24. The disks should roll out really easily, into relatively large parotta.

 28. Transfer all the cooked and 'clapped' parottas to a casserole to keep warm till time to serve.